-Indeed, Nendaz offers a wealth of activities away from the ski slopes for all the family.
-There are 40km of snowshoe trails, best explored with a guide to point out local wildlife and history; 100km of winter hiking trails; cross-country ski trails; and a sledging run on Tortin.
-But perhaps the most memorable adventure (other than learning how to play the Alphorn) is a Full Moon Mountain Party.
-From January to March, guests can sign up for these parties, which include a gondola ride up to Tracouet (at 2,200m) for an apéritif with altitude, dinner with entertainment at the Tracouet restaurant and the option to ski down or take the lift back down, all the while admiring the mountains illuminated by the full moon.
+Indeed, Nendaz offers a wealth of activities off-slopes; including 40km of snowshoe trails, best explored with a guide to point out local wildlife and history; 100km of winter hiking trails; cross-country ski trails; and a sledging run on Tortin.
+But perhaps the most memorable adventure is a Full Moon Mountain Party, available from January to March.

 Skiing, perhaps more than any other sport, gets under your skin.
 From those first tentative moments on the nursery slope to that exhilarating rush as you conquer your first blue or red slope, you're hooked.
 Chose the Valaisan resort of Thyon for your first turns, or for your children's early ski moments, and you'll be starting the habit of a lifetime.

-You might not have heard of Thyon yet but, if you're eager to learn or improve your skiing, have a young family or simply crave intermediate slopes all to yourself, you need to read on.
-The eastern gateway to one of the largest ski areas in the Alps, Verbier's 4 Valleys, and located just thirty minutes' drive from Sion airport, Thyon is the little-known solution to all your ski dreams.
+Thyon is great if you’re eager to learn or improve your skiing, have a young family or simply crave intermediate slopes all to yourself.
+The eastern gateway to one of the largest ski areas in the Alps, Verbier's 4 Vallées, and located just thirty minutes' drive from Sion airport, Thyon is the little-known solution to all your ski dreams.

 Three Times As Much Choice

 Swiss International Air Lines offers more than 180 weekly flights from the UK and Ireland to Switzerland, plus they transport your set of ski or snowboard equipment for free in addition to the standard baggage allowance.
-New this winter: Additional SWISS flights from London Heathrow to Sion flights during February’18.
 SWISS.COMSwiss ski resorts are easily reached thanks to the excellent transport network, making it the ultimate destination for flexible ski travel.
 The Swiss Transfer Ticket covers travel from any Swiss airport to the chosen holiday destination – and back again at the end of the stay.
 And even better, children under 16 travel free of charge when accompanied by an adult holding a Swiss Transfer Ticket.
 MySwitzerland.com/rail

 - About us